Research Administration Policies

 • It is generally recognized as ordinary and necessary for the performance of the sponsored project;

-• It does not exceed that which would be incurred by a prudent person in the conduct of business; in other words, would this cost be reasonable if being paid personally?
+• It does not exceed that which would be incurred by a prudent person in the conduct of business; in other words, would this cost be reasonable if paid personally?
 Does it compare to market prices for comparable goods and services?

 • It meets the requirements imposed by Federal and State regulations, terms and conditions of a sponsored agreement, or agency guidelines;